owntheweb-archive/temporary-comarison-test/README.md

 # temporary-comarison-test

 This is a line that was added to develop branch that will be rebased in feature.
 Will they both develop and new-feature be compared as the same?

+Here's a new line added in the new feature that should trigger a status of being ahead